sktime/enhancement-proposals/steps/20_saveload/step.md

 # 3. deserialization from in-memory object
 model = load(memory_serial)

+# guarantee: model is a perfect copy of vecm at the end of 1.

 # 4. use of deserialized object
 model.predict(fh=fh)
 # potentially further method calls or state change